PauloLobito/pw_mtp_project/Commit Message Best Practices/commit_messages.md

 Similarly, the widely accepted standard for the length of readable lines is 80 characters, which contributed to the column limit of up to 72 characters.
 Of the 80 characters, 8 are purposely cut off: 4 because Git automatically adds a 4-character padding to the left of the commit message body and the other 4 characters should be padded to the right to keep everything centred.

+3.4.
+Conventional Commits
+The Conventional Commits specification is a lightweight convention for commit messages.
+It provides a set of rules for adding human—and machine-readable meaning to commit messages.
+Thus, the main purpose is to make it easier to create automated tools on top of commit messages.

+In this sense, this convention adds some specific elements to commit messages.
+One main element is the commit type.
+The table below shows the most common commit types included in the specification:

+Type	Description
+feat	Introduce a new feature to the codebase fix	Fix a bug in the codebase docs	Create/update documentation style	Feature and updates related to styling refactor	Refactor a specific section of the codebase test	Add or update code related to testing chore	Regular code maintenance
+Also, this convention defines the subject of the commit message with the following structure:

+<type>(optional scope): <subject-description>
+Copy
+Following this structure, a commit that adds, for example, a new endpoint to an API to allow the creation of coupons, should have a subject that looks like this:

+"feat(api): Add support to create coupons"
+Copy
+In addition, we can add BREAKING CHANGE: to the footer to indicate that the commit introduces breaking changes.
+Alternatively, we can add ! after the commit type to highlight the breaking changes:

+"chore!: Update Python version to use newer libs

+More recent versions of important project libs no longer support Python